columbia/dvh-asplos-ae/README.md

 | L1 | - | kvm-intel.nested=1 <br> intel_iommu=on | kvm-intel.nested=1 <br> intel_iommu=on |
 | L2 | - | intel_iommu=on |intel_iommu=on |

-For example, the line would look like this for L0 kernel for L3 measurements
+For example, L0 kernel parameter for L3 measurements would look like this.
 ```
 GRUB_CMDLINE_LINUX="console=ttyS0,115200n8 maxcpus=10 kvm-intel.nested=1"
 ```